Apostolique/AposGameStarter/README.md

 # AposGameCheatSheet
 MonoGame project starter.
-Common files to help creating a game faster.
+Common files to help create a game faster.

 # Goal
 This project will include features like: